z-mora/sandbox/README.md

 # sandbox
-My sandbox for testing code
+I use this sandbox for testing Docker images and AWS deployments